-Bologna may not be on everyone's Italy itinerary, but it can be a fun contrast to Venice's quiet, other-worldly vibe.
-Many people go to Bologna for the food alone!
-And it's a wonderful introduction to the Emilia-Romagna region, often overlooked for its neighbor Tuscany.
+Bologna may not be on everyone's Italian itinerary, but it can be a fun contrast to Venice's quieter vibe.
+Apart from that, many people go to Bologna for the food alone, and it's a wonderful introduction to the Emilia-Romagna region, which is often overlooked due to its proximity to Tuscany.

-With the train from Venice to Bologna taking just 1.5 hours, it's also a great day trip from Venice – and you won't have to worry about traffic and parking.
+With the train from Venice to Bologna taking just 1.5 hours, it's also a great day trip from Venice, and by taking the train, you won't have to worry about traffic and parking.

 Frequent Trains from Venice Santa Lucia to Bologna Centrale

-Trenitalia's high-speed Alta Velocità (AV) trains cover the 97-mile (156-km) distance from Venezia Santa Lucia (sometimes abbreviated to Venezia S. Lucia) to Bologna Centrale in about an hour and a half.
+The high-speed train cover the 97-mile (156-km) distance from Venezia Santa Lucia (sometimes abbreviated to Venezia S. Lucia) to Bologna Centrale in about an hour and a half.
 It's a direct train, and tickets cost $10-22.
-There are approximately 37 trains per day, which should tell you how popular this itinerary is!
+This route is quite popular, with approximately 37 trains per day making this trip.

-Italo trains connect Venezia Santa Lucia with Bologna Centrale, too.
-This trip clocks in a bit faster, at an hour and 15 minutes, and there are eight per day.
+Italo trains also connect Venezia Santa Lucia with Bologna Centrale, too.
+This trip is a bit faster, about an hour and 15 minutes, and there are eight departures per day.
 Italo trains stop at Venezia Mestre (the mainland station) and Padua before hitting Bologna.

 Direct Trains from Venice to Bologna